Welcome to FeatherBrite, the finest full spectrum cage top light in the world!

 Full Spectrum lighting has been shown to be beneficial to birds by mimicking a bird's natural environment.
 Breeder aviaries, exotic bird collections and poultry production farms were some of the original places that full spectrum lighting was used and observed to demonstrate a definite positive effect.

-One of the greatest benefits of full spectrum lighting is the natural synthesis of Vitamin D precursors allowing the animal to naturally regulate calcium uptake.
-Another important benefit of full spectrum lighting is the effect it has on the glandular system; the Thyroid Gland controls how and when the other glands function and for it to function properly, it needs to be stimulated by normal photoperiods of full spectrum light.
+An important benefit of full spectrum lighting is the effect it has on the glandular system; the Thyroid Gland controls how and when the other glands function and for it to function properly, it needs to be stimulated by normal photoperiods of full spectrum light.
 The Hypothalamus is involved in proper feather development and skin.
 The Pineal Gland controls the cyclical process such as molting and the reproductive cycle.
 Birds have four color vision and the lower wavelength (UVA) adds the fourth visual perspective.
 Correct spectrum and photoperiod of light are also critical factors in normal preening as well as the skin and feather health of birds.
 If a bird's system is not stimulated through adequate environmental lighting to maintain proper endocrine function, it may become lethargic and not continue normal preening behaviors.